Rekiahhinton/technical-writing-portfolio/docs/notes_with_ai.md

 ### Introduction
 Technical writers attend many meetings throughout the week.

 It can be challenging to keep track of all of the relevant information a writer would need to craft high-quality work when these meetings pile up; important details can be lost.
-By utilizing an AI-augmented workflow, I can extract every meaningful detail from an engineering standup to better understand how to serve the documentation needs of the team and create more accurate documentation deliverables.
+By utilizing an AI-augmented workflow, I can extract every meaningful detail and theme from an engineering standup to understand how to serve the documentation needs of the team and create better documentation deliverables.

-In this example, I show my process for gathering relevant information from an engineering meeting to create notes to be used for documentation projects.
+In this example, I show my process for gathering relevant information from an engineering meeting and creating high-quality notes for reference in my documentation projects.

 ### Example Meeting
 The example meeting is a weekly code review workshop.
 Find the engineering meeting used in this example on [YouTube](https://www.youtube.com/watch?v=1lzK6EYO800).